washingtonstateuniversity/WSUWP-Plugin-Help-Docs/README.md

 ### Browser Support

-The WSUWP HRS Help plugin uses [Browserlist](https://github.com/browserslist/browserslist) to help monitor feature support.
+The WSUWP Help Docs plugin uses [Browserlist](https://github.com/browserslist/browserslist) to help monitor feature support.
 It aims provide a reasonably fast and fully usable experience on older browsers while progressively enhancing the user experience on more modern browsers.

 Specifically, this plugin aims to support all browsers with greater than 1% global usage (based on data from [Can I Use](http://caniuse.com/)), as well as IE 8-11, and the Firefox Extended Support Release (ESR).
 The Browserlist configuration, defined in `package.json` is: